Paradigm4/scripts/README.md

 ```
 GENERATE_MAN           = YES
 ```
-Then build SciDB normally, for example using run.py.
+Then build SciDB normally, for example using the run.py script.

+### Step 2

-2. In the staging directory where SciDB was built you will have a directory like:
+In the staging directory where SciDB was built you will have a directory like:
 ```
 stage/build/doc/api/man/man3/
 ```
-If you don't have this directory, navigate to:
+If you **don't** have this directory, navigate to:
 ```
 stage/build/doc/api
 ```